U.S. flag An official website of the United States government

 One primary objective of enterprise computing (via a data center, cloud, etc.) is the controlled delivery of data services (DSs) to its users.
 Typical DSs include applications such as email, workflow management, enterprise calendar, and records management, as well as system level features, such as file, access control and identity management.
 Although access control (AC) currently plays an important role in securing DSs, if properly designed, AC can be more fundamental to computing than one...

-Call for Additional Digital Signature Schemes for the Post-Quantum Cryptography Standardization Process (PDF) NIST announced that the PQC standardization process is continuing with a fourth round, with the following KEMs still under consideration: BIKE, Classic McEliece, HQC, and SIKE.
+The Round 2 candidates were announced October 24, 2024.
+NIST IR 8528, Status Report on the First Round of the Additional Digital Signature Schemes for the NIST Post-Quantum Cryptography Standardization Process is now available.
+NIST announced that the PQC standardization process is continuing with a fourth round, with the following KEMs still under consideration: BIKE, Classic McEliece, HQC, and SIKE.
 However, there are no remaining digital signature candidates under consideration.
-As such, NIST is calling for additional digital signature proposals to be considered in the PQC standardization...
+As such,...

 [Redirect to https://www.nist.gov/itl/applied-cybersecurity/privacy-engineering] The NIST Privacy Engineering Program’s (PEP) mission is to support the development of trustworthy information systems by applying measurement science and system engineering principles to the creation of frameworks, risk models, guidance, tools, and standards that protect privacy and, by extension, civil liberties.